resolve109/study-aws-sa/aws-study-guide.md

   - More effective than protecting individual EC2 instances since Global Accelerator is the entry point
   - Superior to WAF web ACLs with rate-limiting rules for comprehensive DDoS protection
   - Offers the most complete protection for Global Accelerator endpoints distributing traffic across regions

+### Amazon Route 53
+- **Multi-Value Routing Policy**:
+  - Returns IP addresses of all healthy EC2 instances in response to DNS queries
+  - When used with health checks, only returns addresses for healthy instances
+  - Provides a form of basic DNS-based load balancing
+  - More suitable than Simple routing policy which returns only one randomly selected value
+  - Different from Latency routing policy which routes based on network performance
+  - Not the same as Geolocation routing policy which routes based on user geographic location
+  - Perfect for applications requiring clients to receive addresses of all healthy backend instances

 ### Amazon CloudFront
 - **Key Features**: